Blockchain in the Food Service Industry

 Transforming How We Consume

-As we gain a deeper understanding of blockchain technology through our Blockchain for Business Video Series, we begin to understand the various capabilities of an advanced digital ledger.
+As we gain a deeper understanding of blockchain technology through our Blockchain for Business Video Series, we begin to understand the various capabilities of an advanced digital ledger (beyond using restaurant enterprise BI).
 These capabilities are being utilized and integrated as a core fundamental practice in various industries today, such as food service.

 The dynamic nature of the food industry supply chain involves multiple transportation components, resource management, health consciousness and accountability.
 This multinational sector holds a tremendous responsibility in the health and satisfaction of perhaps the largest market in the world.
 However, due to the various moving parts of this industry, and the requirement for efficient product tractability, record keeping of consumable resources are currently poorly managed, and thus, not fulfilling consumer expectations.